hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/private-data-objects.md

             <td>
                 This PR continues the work in #463 to enable tests in SGX HW-mode, and makes the following contributions.

-1. this PR passes the `SGX_MODE` variable to the docker builds.
-This is necessary when we build the services.
-Also, since we set the relative env var in the docker file, the env var persists in the image, so later test containers run directly in HW mode.

-2. This PR fixes the tests in HW mode by making docker compose mount the appropriate SGX-related volumes and devices on the host.
+1. this PR adds targets to the docker makefile to enable sgx builds and tests.
+2. the enclave code signing key is passed from the host to the docker container (if one exists)
+3. it adds the necessary volumes and devices for sgx tests in docker compose
+4. it assigns a location for sgx collateral in a container (different from the xfer folder)
+5. at runtime, it copies the sgx collateral from the xfer folder to the location assigned within the container _before_ services are configured (because configuration requires the sgx collateral)